 In facial cream form, flavonoids from ginkgo biloba caused a very noticeable difference in skin smoothness/roughness, wrinkles and moisture.
 The increased moisture was most notable, increasing by almost 28 percent overall.
 (39) Even though this was only one study and had a small sample size, it does suggest that using an facial cream containing ginkgo biloba might help to naturally slow aging.

 Recommended Dosage of Ginkgo Biloba

 Effects of ginkgo biloba seem to be dose dependent, so the more you take the bigger results you may see — although you still should carefully stick to recommended values.
-Depending on the condition, doses can range from 40 to 300 milligrams daily.
-Some people have reported results in lowering pain and nervousness while taking lower doses around 40 milligrams daily, while other studies have found better cognitive improvements at around 120 milligrams daily.
-Higher levels are likely needed for older adults and those who have existing hormonal imbalances, inflammation-related symptoms, cognitive impairments and mood disorders.
+Depending on the condition, doses can range from 40 to 360 milligrams daily.

 You can find ginkgo in capsule, tablet, liquid extract or dried leaf form in most health food stores and also online.
 Look for it in standardized extract form containing 24 percent to 32 percent flavonoids (also known as flavone glycosides or heterosides) and 6 percent to 12 percent terpenoids (triterpene lactones).

 How quickly can you expect to see improvements?
-It can take between four to six weeks to see any effects from ginkgo, so be patient.
-While it’s possible to feel positive effects sooner, people may need time to experience the inflammation-reducing effects.
+It can take between four to six weeks to see any effects from ginkgo, depending on the condition you’re attempting to treat.

 Concerns and Interactions of Ginkgo Biloba